 Stability of Institutions

-The relationship between the national government and regional and local governments is strained.
-For policies formulated at the federal level to be implemented at the regional and local levels requires the cooperation of regional and local authorities, whose interests not necessarily accord with those of the central government.
+The relationship between the national government and local governments is strained.
+For policies formulated on the national level to be implemented on the local level, it requires the cooperation of local authorities, whose interests may not necessarily align with those of the central government.

-Up to 2004, when the Local Government Act came into force and local councils were established, traditional authorities were the only form of local government.
-Hence, traditional power structures do have significant influence and exist parallel to formally democratic government structures.
+Up until 2004, when the Local Government Act came into force and local councils were established with support from the World Bank, traditional authorities were the only form of local government.
+Hence, traditional, undemocratic power structures have significant influence and exist in conjunction with formal government structures.

 Performance of democratic institutions

-A number of key political actors such as government bodies, political parties and civic organizations accept democratic institutions as such as legitimate.
-At the same time, processes of power-sharing, policy formulation and decision-making frequently do not follow democratic norms and values but are characterized by the influence of informal social networks, vested interests and the pursuit of individual gains.
+A number of key political actors, such as government institutions, political parties and civic organizations, accept democratic institutions as legitimate.
+At the same time, processes of power-sharing, policy formulation and decision-making frequently do not follow democratic norms and values and are characterized by the influence of informal social networks, vested interests and the pursuit of individual gains.
+Intraparty politics are often opaque, and intraparty violence is not uncommon.

 Commitment to democratic institutions